ruchi961/stable-diffusion-finetuining-pipeline/README.md

 ### **f.
 Noise Offset**

 * Stabilizes training by smoothing extreme noise values.
-* Reduces risks of NaNs or unstable gradients on low VRAM.
+* Essentially to reduce the  risks of NaNs or unstable gradients

 ### **g.
 Random Cropping**